Warner Bros. Studios Leavesden: Leavesden Studios

 By the year 2000, Heyday Films had acquired use of the site on behalf of Warner Bros. for what would be the first in a series of films, Harry Potter and the Philosopher's Stone.
 Every one of the Harry Potter films was based at Leavesden Studios over the following ten years.

 While other productions—almost exclusively other Warner Bros. productions—made partial use of the studios, the site was mostly occupied by Harry Potters permanent standing sets.
 Indeed, some films, such as Sweeney Todd: The Demon Barber of Fleet Street and Sherlock Holmes actually made use of some of the Harry Potter sets since they were sufficiently appropriate for their Victorian setting and tone.
 During this time, however, it was noted that there were some ways in which the site's facilities might be improved.
 None of the stages were adequately soundproofed and the WW2 era ceilings had a tendency to leak during rainy weather.

 One of the more noticeable exterior sets constructed on the Leavesden backlot (outdoors) was a row of ten houses (five per side) along a street, which was created for the Harry Potter series to represent Privet Drive.

 On 21 March 2010, there was a fire on one of the Hogwarts sets during filming of Harry Potter and the Deathly Hallows – Part 2 at Leavesden Studios.
-Not much of the set was badly damaged.
+Only a small portion of the set suffered significant damage.

 In 2010, as the final Harry Potter film was nearing completion, Warner Bros. announced their intention to purchase the studio as a permanent European base, the first studio to do so since Metro-Goldwyn-Mayer in the 1940s.